DRef Manual

 .

-Refers to a compiler macro, typically defined with
+Refers to a compiler macro with a setf function name.

 references do notresolve